 Who will collect and generate the data?
+FPDP.
+Additionally, meteorological data may be acquired from other sources, as needed.

 How will the data be reported?
 Field data will be recorded on chain-of-custody forms, in field logbooks, and field data sheets.
 The fixed-base laboratory will provide data in an Electronic Data Deliverable (EDD).
 Project data following verification assessment and validation will be placed into and reported from the Paducah Oak Ridge Environmental Information System (OREIS).
 Data loaded into Paducah OREIS will be made available to the public stakeholders via the Portsmouth/Paducah Project Office Environmental Geographic Analytical Spatial Information System (PEGASIS).